MicroEJ/docs/Tutorials/tutorialInstrumentJavaCodeForLogging.rst

    In this case, ``Application`` identifies a category of events that defines a maximum of ``100`` different event types.

 #.
-Next, activate the trace system:
+Next, start trace recording:

    .. code-block:: java
       :emphasize-lines: 2